ashea2120/NotifyMe/README.md

 - Experimented with different notification styles, actions, and priorities
 - Learned that a notification channel is needed to deal with notifications and in order to use them, at least one channel must be implemented
 - Learned how to implement all of these different styles, actions, and priorities in code and proper coding techniques for it
+- Also learned how to add pictures to notifications, but only when swiped down on
 ---
 Written by Ashley Shea